Choosing a 3D Printer for Your 3D Printing Business

 (Note: Fusion3, as part of our sales process is more than happy to print a sample part for customers who are seriously considering our 3D printers.
 REQUEST A QUOTE to start this process.)

 3D printers for education have to withstand serious use and abuse, so they’re also well suited for commercial purposes.
 The upside to that durability and reliability is that you spend less time fixing the printer, or waiting for a tech from the manufacturer to fix it, and more time printing.
 In fact, the professional 3D printer is suitable for most large businesses as well.
 The only time you really need an industrial 3D printer that costs more than $20,000 is if you require very exact tolerances or have parts with internal voids requiring soluble support material.

 Large Manufacturing or Specialized 3D Printing Businesses

 More and more, the professional category of 3D printers will meet even the largest company’s needs and be the most cost-effective solution.
 However, some companies have unique requirements that can only be filled by an industrial 3D printer.
 The types of 3D printers in this category are highly specialized, such as resin-based or full-color printers.
 These 3D printers have an initial cost from $20,000 to $100,000 and are not an investment to be taken lightly.
-Industrial 3D printers often have huge build volumes and high resolution, but you’re locked into proprietary filament (you can only use filament produced by the manufacturer of the printer), and you are committed to a maintenance contract.
+Industrial 3D printers often have huge build volumes and high resolution.
+Unlike here at Fusion3 where with our ‘Open Materials Philosophy’ you can use any material as long as we have had a chance to test and certify, with an industrial 3D printer you are locked into proprietary filament (you can only use filament produced by the manufacturer of the printer), and you are committed to expensive, annually renewing maintenance contracts.